How to Use Social Media for Business in China

 The number of internet users in China has now grown to more than 770 million.
 It is estimated that in 2018, approximately 600 million of them will be active on social media with more than 40% of their time online spent on social media platforms.
+Using social media is imperative for doing business in China.
 The numbers alone are quite staggering and to put them into perspective, that is more than twice the total population of France, Germany, Italy, Spain and the United Kingdom combined.

 The ferocious appetite for all things social in China represents a huge opportunity for U.S. and other global brands to market their products to Chinese consumers on social media.
 Keep in mind the “Great Firewall” has prevented access to some social media platforms, such as YouTube, Twitter and Facebook but a myriad of other look-alike players have taken their place in China.
 It is critical for companies to understand which local channels to use in this highly fragmented social media market, especially because the Chinese expect to be able to interact with brands online and rely heavily on recommendations and reviews from family, friends and their social networks (28% more than their U.S. counterparts).